roronoa2112zoro/Github_compare/README.md

 ## Github_compare
-This is a React Application which compares Github Profiles.
+This is a React Application which Searches Github Profiles.